 Course C2

 Type of course Elective

 Name of lecturer Dr Cornelius Maas: cm@shs-capital.eu

 Credits (ECTS) 4

 Contact hours per week 2

-Learning outcomes of the course • Subject-specific competencies As innovation being a time and corporate size independent constant across industries and decades, focus of this corporate development lecture is on how to boost internal and external innovation into organizations in order to gain competitive advantage and enable future business growth.
-To enable students to get a comprehensive view, both perspectives, the corporate as well as the start-up view on this topic should be taken into account within the lecture. • Methodological competencies: Students learn the framework and key tools to enhance corporate innovation activity as the key driver for sustainable corporate development.
+Learning outcomes of Subject-specific competencies

+the course As innovation being a time and corporate size independent constant across industries and decades, focus of this corporate development lecture is on how to boost internal and external innovation into organizations in order to gain competitive advantage and enable future business growth.
+To enable students to get a comprehensive view, both perspectives, the corporate as well as the start-up view on this topic should be taken into account within the lecture.

+Methodological competencies:

+Students learn the framework and key tools to enhance corporate innovation activity as the key driver for sustainable corporate development.
 This includes the effects and relevance of innovation as one of the most important long-term competitive advantages.
 Students also get taught how to draft a financial plan for a business idea.

+Professional competencies:

+Students are enabled to understand the structural challenges of effectively integrating and transferring external and internal innovation initiatives, i.e., into large organizations and how distinct stakeholders could be involved and convinced.

+Social skills/ key competencies

+Students should get an understanding of how various stakeholder needs should be addressed when it comes to transferring innovation activities into large organizations and why change management is an important topic in this case.

+Personal competencies:

-Professional competencies: Students are enabled to understand the structural challenges of effectively integrating and transferring external and internal innovation initiatives, i.e., into large organizations and how distinct stakeholders could be involved and convinced. • Social skills/ key competencies Students should get an understanding of how various stakeholder needs should be addressed when it comes to transferring innovation activities into large organizations and why change management is an important topic in this case. • Personal competencies: Students should be encouraged to realize (independently) future innovation initiatives as they understand the basic relevance of the topic, independent of the specific organization or firm they will work for in the future.
-Course-specific contributions to AoL competency goals (CG 2 - 6) CG 2 reinforced: Students understand the influence of culture and organisational frameworks for the operations of an international corporation.
-CG 3 reinforced: Students learn about potential conflicts of interest between organisational units and between change-related necessities and employee expectations. • CG 4 reinforced: Students reinforce their interdisciplinary competencies by developing strategies for change management and innovation with an international perspective based on a live case.
-Content/ indicative syllabus Corporate development Innovation as a constant across industries and decades Intrapreneurship: Corporate Innovation Entrepreneurship: Start-up Innovation
+Students should be encouraged to realize (independently) future innovation initiatives as they understand the basic relevance of the topic, independent of the specific organization or firm they will work for in the future.

+- CG 2 reinforced: Students understand the influence of culture and organisational frameworks for the operations of an international corporation. - CG 3 reinforced: Students learn about potential conflicts of interest between organisational units and between change-related necessities and employee expectations. - CG 4 reinforced: Students reinforce their interdisciplinary competencies by developing strategies for change management and innovation with an international perspective based on a live case.